 The Bottom Line

 Interest rates on savings accounts fluctuate over time so we’ll constantly update this list of the best high yield savings accounts.

 While I always advise people to move their money to a bank account with the highest interest rates, the process of “rate chasing” can be time-consuming.
 Personally, I opened five bank accounts with the best rates and then transfer back and forth between them as the rates adjust.

-There’s an advantage to stick with a few banks that has a consistent track record of giving good interest rates since some of the top rates might be bait-and-switch.
+There’s an advantage to sticking with a few banks that have a consistent track record of giving good interest rates since some of the top rates might be bait-and-switch.
 They reel you in with a high rate and then lower it hoping you don’t make the effort to switch (or even notice).

 Banks like Ally, American Express, CIT Bank, Ponce Bank, and UFB Direct have been known to offer competitive interest rates for many years.
 Their rates will also fluctuate, but they will likely always be a good rate.